raspberrypilearning/club-mentoring/en/quiz2/question_1.md

 - ( )Only resources that they have created themselves.

   --- feedback ---
 Some mentors like creating resources to use in their Code Club sessions.
 However there is no onus on mentors to do this.
-There are lots of freely available resources online, including on our website such as unplugged activities, our Code Editor and guided [projects](https://projects.raspberrypi.org/en){:target="_blank"}.
+There are lots of freely available resources online, including on our website such as unplugged activities, our Code Editor and guided projects.

   --- /feedback ---